ericbutz/developer-portal/app/resources/business-verified-customer/adding-beneficial-owners.md

     </li>
 </ol>

-To learn how to add beneficial owners to your Customer, read on to our next article.
+To learn how to add beneficial owners to your Customer, read on in the next section.

 ## Create a beneficial owner for a Business Verified Customer